-9Notice that the usage check for /dev/mars/mydata on host B is based on the open count transferred from another node A. Since MARS is operating asynchronously (in contrast to DRBD), it may take some time until our node B knows that the device is no longer used at A. This can lead to a race condition if you automate an intended takeover with a script like ssh rootQA "umount /dev/mars/mydata"; ssh rootQB "marsadm primary mydata" because your second ssh command may be faster than the internal MARS symlink tree propagation (cf section 4.3).
-In order to prevent such races, you are strongly advised to use the command mydata anywhere.
-Although it would be possible, it has some disadvantages.
-Always switch directly!
+9Notice that the usage check for /dev/mars/mydata on host B is based on the open count transferred from another node A. Since MARS is operating asynchronously (in contrast to DRBD), it may take some time until our node B knows that the device is no longer used at A. This can lead to a race condition if you automate an intended takeover with a script like ssh root@A "umount /dev/mars/mydata"; ssh root@B "marsadm primary mydata" because your second ssh command may be faster than the internal MARS symlink tree propagation (cf section 4.3).
+In order to prevent such races, you are strongly advised to use the command by saying modprobe mars.
+In combination with a properly set-up systemd method (see section 7.2), this will even automatically re-start your application.